-Barbaza Multi-Purpose Cooperative (BMPC) is one of the biggest and most financially stable cooperative in Western Visayas.
+Barbaza Multi-Purpose Cooperative (BMPC) is one of the biggest and most financially stable cooperatives in Western Visayas.
 It adheres to and adopts the COOP-PESOS standard in financial operation.

 BMPC has four functional appointive committees – Education Committee, Credit Committee, Mediation & Conciliation Committee, and Ethics Committee.

-BMPC has an updated Manual of Policies, Systems and Procedure as guide to day-to-day coop transactions.
+BMPC has an updated Manual of Policies, Systems, and Procedure as a guide to day-to-day coop transactions.

-BMPC offers a wide range of financial and non-financial programs and services to its members and the community.
+BMPC offers its members and the community a wide range of financial and non-financial programs and services.

 BMPC operated the Cable TV & Internet servicing subscribers in Barbaza, Laua-an, Bugasong, Patnongon, Belison, Sibalom, San Jose, and Hamtic municipalities.